The Big Heat: The 15 Sweatiest Film noirs (and Neo-noirs)

 By Dennis Hartley

-So…with the mercury already soaring in many sections of the country I I thought I would curate a Top 10 “hot” noirs binge-watch…should you be so inclined.
+With the mercury continuing to soar in many sections of the country I thought I would curate a Top 10 “hot” noirs festival.
 Hot-as in sweaty, steamy, dripping, sticky, sudoriferous crime thrillers (get your mind out of the gutter).
-If you’re like me (and isn’t everyone?) there’s nothing more satisfying than gathering up an armload of DVDs (along with a 12-pack of Diet Dr. Pepper) and spending a hot weekend ensconced in my dark, cool media room (actually, I don’t have a “media room” nor any A/C in my apartment…but I can always dream).
-So here you go (alphabetically)…
+If you’re like me (and isn’t everyone?) there’s nothing more satisfying than gathering up an armload of DVDs and spending a hot weekend ensconced in my dark, cool media room (actually, I don’t have a “media room” nor any A/C in my apartment…but I can always dream).
+Enjoy!

 Body Heat – A bucket of ice cubes in the bath is simply not enough to cool down this steamy noir.
 Writer-director Lawrence Kasdan’s 1981 Double Indemnity homage blows the mercury right out the top of the thermometer.
 Kathleen Turner is the sultry femme fatale who plays William Hurt’s hapless pushover like a Stradivarius (“You aren’t too smart.
 I like that in a man.”)
 The combination of the Florida heat with Turner and Hurt’s sexual chemistry will light your socks on fire.
 Outstanding support from Richard Crenna, Ted Danson, J.A.
 Preston and an up-and-coming young character actor named Mickey Rourke.